akszymanski/bipartite-matching-animation/README.md

 ## Usage

-This program was tested on and can be ran in Unity 2022.3.6f1
+This program was tested on and can be ran in Unity 2022.3.6f1.
+This project cannot be built as a standalone app, and must be viewed from the Unity editor.

 To run in the Unity editor, use the following shortcute: